Freedom and Solidarity: Beginnings

 Richard Sulík was special adviser to Ivan Mikloš and Ján Počiatek, the country's two Ministers of Finance, with whom he worked to simplify the tax system and implement Slovakia's 19% flat tax.
 He announced his intention to found Freedom and Solidarity on 10 October 2008, calling for a party dedicated to economic freedom and questioning the commitment of the Slovak Democratic and Christian Union – Democratic Party (SDKÚ–DS) to that objective.
 Analysts cited a lack of any liberal party in the country.
-After securing the 10,000 signatures required to found a party, SaS made its public debut in February 2009, ahead of the European Parliament election in June 2009.
-The party set publicly declared goals of entering the National Council in 2010 and entering government in 2014.
+After securing the 10,000 signatures required to found a party, SaS made its public debut in February 2009, ahead of the 2009 European Parliament election on 6 June.
+The party set publicly declared goals of entering the National Council of Slovakia in 2010 and entering government in 2014.

 At SaS's founding congress in Bratislava on 28 February 2009, Sulík was elected as Chairman and Jana Kiššová as General Manager.

-SaS selected economist Ján Oravec, to be its candidate for the 2009 European Parliament election.
-The party supported the SDKÚ–DS candidate Iveta Radičová in the 2009 presidential election in March and April, but she was defeated in the second round.
+SaS selected economist Ján Oravec, to be its candidate for the 2009 European Parliament election in Slovakia.
+The party supported the SDKÚ–DS candidate Iveta Radičová in the 2009 Slovak presidential election in March and April; she was defeated in the second round.
 With others, Sulík was approached by Declan Ganley to join the Libertas.eu alliance of Eurosceptic parties for the European elections but turned down the invitation in order to remain independent.
 While he was also a sceptic of the Lisbon Treaty and more generally a critic of European intransparency and bureaucracy, he did not share the isolationist position of Libertas.
 In the 2009 European Parliament election, SaS received 4.7% of the votes, just missing the 5% election threshold; SDKÚ–DS accused SaS of unnecessarily furthering the fragmentation of the political right in Slovakia.
-In the 2009 regional elections, SaS won one seat in Bratislava.
+In the 2009 Slovak regional elections, SaS won one seat in Bratislava.